 Price, per person

-Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 5 dinners with wine, water, coffee; interval canapés at one performance, all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 5 dinners with wine, water, coffee; interval canapés at one performance, all admissions; all tips; all taxes; the services of the lecturer.

 Taschenbergpalais, Dresden.
 A 5-star hotel in the heart of the Old Town, 2 minutes’ walk from the Semperoper and the Zwinger.
 Single rooms are doubles for sole use.